 MAKING PHOTOCOPIES IN ORDER TO AVOID PURCHASE IS ILLEGAL.

 - Students are expected to purchase all needed music scores.
 Once a student owns the score, we may make photocopies in order to facilitate a page turn, or to be able to look at all pages of a longer piece at once (particularly useful for visual learners).

 - Practicing is a skill that needs to be taught and learned and practiced.
 Practicing is so much more than just playing through a piece numerous times, hoping it will somehow, magically, improve.
 One of my goals as a piano teacher is to teach my students how to practice, efficiently and effectively.

 I am happy to accompany any student to area piano stores to help with the selection of an instrument.
-The Blue Book of Pianos website is an excellent online source of information about the different styles of pianos for those wanting to do some research.
-And Martha Beth Lewis offers her informed opinion on different piano brands.

 Years ago, when I was a traveling piano teacher, I discovered an unexpected advantage: I got to see the instrument on which my students practiced as well as the setup and environment in which they practiced.
-Occasionally, a parent would apologetically say, “I am sorry, we only have a – ” and then proceed to tell me what they “only” had: a digital keyboard, an old piano that needs tuning, etc. – followed by, “I don’t know if that is good enough for lessons.”
+Occasionally, a parent would apologetically say, “I am sorry, we only have a – ” and then proceed to tell me what they “only” had: a digital keyboard, an old piano that needed tuning, etc. – followed by, “I don’t know if that is good enough for lessons.”

 That’s a curious thought.
 It begs the question: how can something that’s “not good enough” for teaching possibly be good enough for practicing?